-When identifying vocabulary to use in within a writing unit, the words from the spelling pattern of that fortnight should be considered and integrated, if relevant.
+When identifying vocabulary to use in within a writing unit, the words from the spelling pattern of the week should be considered and integrated, if relevant.

-Furthermore, when identifying vocabulary, the end of key stage spelling lists should also be reviewed and any relevant terms should be included (at least three a unit)
+Furthermore, when identifying vocabulary, the end of key stage spelling lists should also be reviewed and any relevant terms should be included.